vicmeow/codesandbox-vuepress/special-layout/README.md

 # Example

 This is markdown content rendered inside a special layout component.
-We have specified a layout component in yaml front matter that VuePress will use for this specific page.
+We have specified the name of a special layout in yaml front matter, which tells VuePress to render the content of this page using the component of the same name.
 This layout component can be found here: `.vuepress/components/SpecialLayout.vue`.

 ```yaml
 ---